-Net Change in Fund Balances - Governmental Funds \$ (17,710) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 244,535 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of depreciation expense (\$81,715) in excess of (56.444) capital outlays (\$25,271) in the current period.
-(56,444) Repayment of debt principal is an expenditure in the governmental funds, but the payment reduces long-term liabilities in the statement of net position.
-55,651 Change in Net Position - Governmental Activities \$ (18,503)
+This is the amount of capital outlays (\$254,802) in excess of depreciation expense (\$49,651) in the current period.
+205,151 Long-term debt proceeds are reported as other financing sources in Governmental Funds and as long-term liabilities in the Statement of Net Position.
+(265,180) Repayment of debt principal is an expenditure in the governmental funds, but the payment reduces long-term liabilities in the statement of net position.
+31,118 Change in Net Position - Governmental Activities \$ 215,624

-A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2017
+A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2019